AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/aboutme.md

 Scientist and Engineer, living somewhere in the middle between them.

 # Languages
 My native languages are 🇪🇸Spanish and Galician.
 Then learnt 🇬🇧English as everyone does worldwide.
-Also learnt a good amount of Japanese during my late teens, early 20s.
-Currently trying to learn some Korean.
+Also learnt a good amount of 🇯🇵Japanese during my late teens, early 20s.
+Currently trying to learn some 🇰🇷Korean.
 Being a plurilingual person can be strange sometimes.

 # Likes